OSVVM/osvvm.github.io/Overview/Osvvm3Reports.rst

 FPGA verification engineers spend 46% of their time debugging.

 Lets take a look at the reports created in the demo.
+If you did not run the demos in the last step, if you go back and do it, you can explore a live version of OSVVM's reports.

 Explore the Build Summary Report
 ----------------------------------------------------